-Management's responsibility for the financial statements
+Management's Responsibility for the Financial Statements

-Management is responsible for the preparation of these financial statements in accordance with International Financial Reporting Standards and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+The Bank's management is responsible for the preparation and fair presentation of these financial statements in accordance with International Financial Reporting Standards.
+This responsibility includes: the design, implementation and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error; selecting and applying appropriate accounting policies; and making accounting estimates that are reasonable in the circumstances.

-Auditor's responsibility
+Auditor's Responsibility